pyth-network/pyth-sdk-rs/README.md

 1. Increment the version number in `Cargo.toml`.
    You may use a version number with a `-beta.x` suffix such as `0.0.1-beta.0` to create opt-in test versions.
 2. Merge your change into `main` on github.
-3. Create and publish a new github release.
+3. Create and publish a new github release with the structure of `package:vx.y.z` such as `pyth-sdk-solana:v1.3.2`.
+It will trigger a github action and publishes the released package in [crates.io](https://crates.io)
-   We currently don't have a Github Action to automatically push releases to [crates.io](https://crates.io), but should set one up.

 ### pre-commit hooks
 pre-commit is a tool that checks and fixes simple issues (formatting, ...) before each commit.
 You can install it by following [their website](https://pre-commit.com/).
 In order to enable checks for this repo run `pre-commit install` from command-line in the root of this repo.